r-grandorder/tri-hermes/en/pages/Singularity/orleans.md

 You'll understand someday.
 You're going to continue your journey with Fujimaru, right?

 **Amadeus:**
 Then you'll figure it out.
-When it comes to the topic of humanity, {(M) he /(F) she} is an ideal Senpai.
+When it comes to the topic of humanity, [♂ he /♀ she] is an ideal Senpai.

 **Mash:**
 Y-Yes!
 I can completely understand the "ideal Senpai" part!